trimstray/nginx-admins-handbook/doc/RULES.md

 ###### Rationale

-  > Set of methods support by a resource.
-An ordinary web server supports the `HEAD`, `GET` and `POST` methods to retrieve static and dynamic content.
+  > An ordinary web server supports the `HEAD`, `GET` and `POST` methods to retrieve static and dynamic content.
 Other (e.g. `OPTIONS`, `TRACE`) methods should not be supported on public web servers, as they increase the attack surface.

 ###### Example